Root Chakra Symbol

 Lower Back and Root Chakra Meaning

 The lower back is connected primarily to finances.
 When you are stressed financially, the chances that lower back problems will develop is increased.
 In contrast with this, the middle back is often connected to issues of love and relationships.
-The upper back often reflects the burdens you are bearing in life.

-Bladder and Root Chakra Meaning
+Bladder and the Root Chakra

 Colon and Root Chakra Meaning